 Source: Scale AI

 Scale Donovan is an AI suite for the federal government.
-Donovan ingests data from cloud, hybrid, and on-prem sources, organizes data to make it interactive, and enables operators and analysts to ask questions to sensor feeds and map/model data.
+Donovan ingests data from cloud, hybrid, and on-premise sources, organizes data to make it interactive, and enables operators to ask questions to sensor feeds and map/model data.
 Further, Donovan produces a course of action, summary report, and other actionable insights to help operators achieve mission objectives.

 Information Retrieval